-Spanish 1 Year Prerequisite: None Lab Fee: None and/or to be determined
+Spanish 1 1 credit Year Prerequisite: None

 Spanish 1 introduces the student to basic Spanish vocabulary and grammar.
 The student learns simple communication in Spanish.
 Grammar consists of learning the present tense, verbs and correct sentence structure.
 The course emphasizes oral and written language so that the student may read, write, speak and understand Spanish.
 There are opportunities to learn about different aspects of culture and possibly hear from guest speakers.
 Recommend that students do not skip years between the Spanish sequences.